UK pledges to hit all-renewable electricity by 2035 | Headlines

 Business and Energy Secretary Kwasi Kwarteng said "the only way to strengthen Britain's energy security is zero carbon power that is generated in this country."
 Prime Minister Boris Johnson also said he believed the UK could get to get to "complete clean energy production" — including renewable sources and nuclear power — by the middle of the next decade.
 Britain gets a big chunk of its energy from renewable sources such as wind and sun, and has largely ended the use of coal power, but remains heavily reliant on natural gas.
 Surging gas prices worldwide are driving up energy bills for millions of people in Britain.

-"The advantage of that is that it will mean that, for the first time, the UK is not dependent on hydrocarbons coming from overseas with all the vagaries in hydrocarbon prices and the risk that poses for people's pockets and for the consumer," Johnson said in Manchester, where the governing Conservatives are holding their annual conference.
+"The advantage of that is that it will mean that, for the first time, the UK is not dependent on hydrocarbons coming from overseas, with all the vagaries in hydrocarbon prices and the risk that poses for people's pockets," Johnson said in Manchester, where the governing Conservatives are holding their annual conference.

+Johnson is eager to burnish Britain's green credentials before a major UN climate summit that is due to open in Glasgow, Scotland, on October 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)